MrParosk/online_courses/relational_database_design/notes.md

 - Can be confusing, since there is typically not and real-world meaning.
 - Surrogate keys are usually numbers, which is easy to work with.
 - Need to add a column, i.e. extra data to store.

+## Foreign keys

+Foreign key is a reference to a primary key in another table.
+It helps connecting tables.
+We can have multiple foreign keys in a table.

+When defining the foreign key, we can put the constraint NOT NULL.
+It enforces that we need to provide the value.
+Setting it requires us to specify the relationship.

+### Foreign key constraints

+Foreign key constraints specifies what will happen to the children when the parent gets updated.

+When creating the table, we can specify what will happen when the following things occurs:

+- On delete.
+- On update.

+For each of them, we can specify what will happen:

+- Restrict (will throw error).
+- Cascade (will do whatever we did to the parent to the child).
+- Set null (set the children foreign key to null).

+Note that these commands are for MySQL, they might differ between RDBMS.
+With set null, the foreign key cannot have the NOT NULL constraint.